bixb922/crank-organ/doc-software/README.md

 The MIDI file parser is written in highly optimized MicroPython, with very little overhead.
 The timing is done in a way to minimize interference of other functions, and the tunelist and performance pages are also well optimized not to interfere with playback of the music.
 Lengthy tasks are fitted by a scheduler in avalable time slots between notes.

-Frequency detection is done with the zero crossing algorithm (See zcr.py).
-The algorithm is fast and quite precise.
-To guard against noise, autocorrelation of the signal is done and the strongest part of the autocorrelation is used.
-With closed (bourdon) pipes, the harmonics can be quite strong and overtones can distort the zero crossings severely.
+Frequency detection is done with the FFT algorithm, interpolating the maximum with a second order polynomial to get the vertex.

 MicroPython version 1.22 or later is required.
 Since MicroPython is continually enhanced, best use the latest version.